fartem/parse-android-test-app/README.md

 - managing simple entity (Note);
 - sync data with server;
 - restore data from server;
-- sign up from application with email or Facebook account;
+- sign up from application with email address or Facebook account;
 - sign in to server with email or Facebook.

 ## 2. Parse initialization